governance-at-scale 4 min read

 Automated Drift Detection

 Manual review catches drift that has already accumulated.
-Automated detection catches it sooner and reduces the amount of drift that accumulates between reviews.
+Automated detection catches it sooner.

 Azure Policy compliance alerts are the first automated signal.
-Configure an Azure Monitor alert rule that fires when the overall compliance score for a policy initiative drops below a threshold — 90% is a reasonable starting point for a mature environment.
-The alert does not replace the quarterly review, but it surfaces significant compliance degradation in real time rather than at the next scheduled review.
+Configure an Azure Monitor alert rule that fires when the overall compliance score for a policy initiative drops below a certain threshold.

 Governance Debt Repayment

 Governance drift is inevitable without active prevention.
-The organisations that maintain strong governance posture are not the ones with the best initial governance design — well-designed governance frameworks drift just as quickly without maintenance.
-They are the ones that built a review cycle alongside the governance framework and treated that cycle as non-optional, regardless of delivery pressure.
-The maintenance process is as important as the policy set.
+The organisations that maintain a strong posture are those that built a review cycle alongside the framework and treated it as non-optional.
+The maintenance process is just as important as the initial policy set.

 Daniel Inman